donaghb/college/ClubExplorer/README.md

 # Run through for UU cloudwhatever exam

-This is a run through of a try it exercise set to help us prepare for an exam on creating a web app and deploying it to the cloud.
+A run through exercise to create a web simple app and deploy it to the cloud.

 To run the project, run `mvn jetty:run` and open [http://localhost:8080](http://localhost:8080) in browser.